 The FDA’s release includes new labeling for Essure contraception, the addition of a Black Box warning, and proposed patient checklists.
-The new guidelines assert that patient acknowledgement is key.
+The new guidelines assert that patient acknowledgment is key.

 Essure Safety: Black Box Warning